Step 1: Choose a licence category that fits the work you have been doing or are being trained to do.

 They will write up their assessment against the criteria on the CAC, and complete an overall statement.

 Your application will be checked and logged – IRSE will let the assessing agency know if there are any problems like missing documents.
 One of IRSE’s authorisers will review the application and make a decision on whether to award the licence.
-If your application is successful and you have indicated to us you would like a physical licence card, your card will be sent to you via your assessing agency.
-This whole process usually takes 14 working days from the application being received by IRSE, so please be patient.
+If your application is successful your card will be sent to you via your assessing agency.
+This whole process can take up to 15 working days from the application being received by the IRSE, so please be patient.
 If you have any concerns about the length of time your licence is being processed, please contact your assessing agent first.

 Congratulations, you’re now an IRSE licence holder!
 Your licence is valid for ten years from the date shown on the card.
 However, you must have a surveillance assessment by a competence assessor after five years, to make sure that you have been keeping your skills and knowledge up to date.
 If you don’t do this your licence will lapse and you may not be able to do licensable work until you have been assessed again.